What Are ESG Materiality and Double Materiality? What You Need to Know

 Let VelocityEHS Help!

-The Climate Solution in our ESG Software, part of our VelocityEHS Accelerate® Platform, makes it easy for businesses like yours to conduct materiality assessments.
+The Materiality Assessment capabilities of our ESG Software, part of the VelocityEHS Accelerate® Platform, makes it easy for businesses like yours to conduct materiality assessments.
 You’ll quickly be able to set up surveys and collect data to help you identify the most important ESG risks and opportunities for your organization and prioritize your issues to enable a more strategic focus.
 By ensuring input from stakeholders on the most relevant aspects of your business, you’ll also build the engagement and transparency you need to achieve and maintain ESG maturity.

 Ready to lean more?
 Contact us anytime to find out how our software helps you build an ESG program that works.